Integral Picard group of some stacks of polarized K3 surfaces of low degree: Recap on moduli of polarized K3 surfaces with at most rational double points

-In this section we briefly recall some notions from the theory of moduli of (quasi-) polarized K3 surfaces.
-A more in deep account of this theory, with a specific focus on the stacky approach, can be extracted from \cite{Ols04} or it can be found in \cite{Riz}*{Sec.
-3-4}.
-A discussion of the geometry of the coarse moduli space of (quasi-)polarized K3 surfaces is contained in \cite{HT}*{Sec.
-1-2}.
+In this section we briefly recall some notions from the theory of moduli of polarized K3 surfaces with at most rational double points.
+A standard reference for this is \cite{Huy}*{Chapter 5}.
 In this section, every scheme is assumed to be defined over $\mathbb{Q}$.